Types of Sports Bets

 Progressive Parlays

-Progressive parlays are a specific type of parlay that come with a slightly lower risk.
-Whereas standard parlays lose if one selection is incorrect, progressive parlays offer a little more flexibility.
-They still return a payout if a just one selection is incorrect.
-Depending on the total number of selections made, they can return a payout even if two or three selections are incorrect.
+Progressive parlays are a unique variation of traditional parlays that come with a lower level of risk.
+Unlike standard parlays, which result in a loss if just one selection is incorrect, progressive parlays provide greater flexibility.
+Depending on the number of selections made, you can still receive a payout even if one, two, or even three of your picks are wrong.

-The downside here is that the payout is less, even if you do end up getting all your selections correct.
-If you get any of your selections wrong, the payout is further reduced.
-The below table shows the progressive parlay payouts at another one of our preferred betting sites.
-Please note that a progressive parlay must include at least four selections, whereas a standard parlay only requires at least two.
+However, this added flexibility comes at a cost: the payouts are generally smaller, even if you successfully predict all your selections.
+If you miss any picks, your payout will be further reduced.
+Below, you’ll find a table detailing progressive parlay payouts from one of our preferred betting sites.
+Keep in mind that a progressive parlay requires a minimum of four selections, while a standard parlay only needs at least two.

 Full Cover Bets